artiebits/pdf-to-printer/README.md

 - ✅ Works on Windows and Unix-like operating systems.
 - ✅ Supports label printers such as [Rollo](https://www.rolloprinter.com/) and [Zebra](https://www.zebra.com/us/en/products/printers.html).

-1 minute survey 👉 https://86gdqz45kjc.typeform.com/to/h6dXCNqX.
-Let me know what you think about pdf-to-printer.
-Your feedback will help me improve it for all users.

 ## Installation

 Install using [`yarn`](https://yarnpkg.com/):